 Multiple Causes for Varicose Veins

 Veins play a vital role in the human body and when part of the circulatory system suffers, the results can often be seen in a variety of ways.
 Many physicians point to venous insufficiencies as a baseline reason for the development of varicose veins.
 As veins work hard to move blood throughout the body and back and forth between the heart, they do so in tandem with valves that help blood flow the right direction despite the pull of gravity.
 In the event that one of these valves malfunctions, blood quickly begins to flow the opposite direction and pools in the veins in the extremities.
 As the pressure of this blood buildup begins to increase, veins in the legs begin to swell, causing blood, purple and red discolorations to begin to appear beneath the surface of the skin.
 When the condition is left untreated and worsens, patients begin to notice those painful symptoms.
-For some individuals, varicose veins will present as ropey lengths of vessel under the skin, others will see veins showing up in a more knotted pattern along the legs and even across the knees.
+For some individuals, varicose veins will present as ropey lengths of vessels under the skin, others will see veins showing up in a more knotted pattern along the legs and even across the knees.

 Beyond venous insufficiencies, it is thought that the development of varicose veins in some individuals is more closely linked to family history.
 Those with a history of varicose veins in their family tree may be more inclined to develop them despite overall vein health.
 Similarly, some physicians point to fluctuating hormone levels and even the natural aging process to the development of varicose veins over the course of a lifetime.
 Women tend to frequently develop varicose veins during moments of hormonal fluctuations specific to both pregnancy and menopause.
 It’s believed that lifestyle can also contribute to the potential for developing varicose veins.
 Those individuals who must sit for long periods of time due to the nature of their work, or alternatively, spend significant portions of their day standing may be more prone to developing varicose veins than those individuals who balance out sedentary time with exercise.